-We do a lot of pitching…I mean a lot!
-But our job and our clients’ job is not done when a story lands.
+We (still) do a lot of pitching…I mean a lot!
+But our job and our clients’ job is not done when a story lands or we get a guest post/article placed.
 Now we need to promote that story, segment, or article.
-Not only internally, but let’s leverage our professional and personal networks, coworkers, employees and other partners.
-Media placement provides 3rd party credibility and it is powerful.
+Not only internally, but let’s leverage our professional and personal networks, coworkers, employees, influencers and other partners.
+Media placements and thought leadership pieces provide 3rd party credibility and it is powerful.
 Spread the love.

 I’ll break it down into four promotional categories: external, internal, partner and paid.
-The tactics cross over and can be redundant, but use your best judgement and create a documented, repeatable process.
+The tactics cross over and can be redundant, but use your best judgment and create a documented, repeatable process.

 Third party endorsements (the media) can be a great sales tool.
 Use media coverage in your sales promotions and advertising campaigns.
 Add a section to your email newsletters if you get consistent media exposure or add stories on a one-off basis.